intershop/intershop-pwa/docs/guides/development.md

 The project uses [Angular CLI](https://cli.angular.io) - a command line interface for Angular - that has to be installed globally.
 Run `npm install -g @angular/cli` once to globally install Angular CLI on your development machine.

-Use `ng serve --open` to start up the development server and open the progressive web app in your browser.
+Use `ng serve --open` to start up the development server and open the Progressive Web app in your browser.

 > **Note:** With the default `environment.ts` configuration the application works with mock data and as a result of that with limited functionality.
 To experience and work with the full feature set of the Intershop PWA access to an Intershop Commerce Management server is required.